bbrillhart19/vapor/README.md

 ```

 ## Development
-Refer to this section if you are developing the codebase.
+Refer to this section only if you are developing the codebase.

 ### Requirements
 - Python